melezhik/outthentic/README.md

 * `--format`

 Sets reports format.
-Available formats are: `concise|default`.
+Available formats are: `concise|production|default`.

 Default value is `default`.

 In concise format strun shrinks output to only STDOUT/STDERR comes from scenarios.